Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

-Note from \eqref{eq;ARMAdef2_aux} and \eqref{eq:bn_extraction1_aux} that only the first $p+q$ values of $\rho(\tau)$ are involved in the computation of the model coefficients.
+Observe that in \eqref{eq;ARMAdef2_aux} and \eqref{eq:bn_extraction1_aux} only the first $p+q$ values of $\rho(\tau)$ are involved in the computation of the model coefficients.
 For a good representation, $p+q$ should be large enough to capture the main features of $\rho(\tau)$.
-If significant correlation exists for large $\tau$ values, a decimation of $\rho(\tau)$ can be performed to shorten the number of significant correlation lags prior to the parameter determination, to keep $p+q$ low.
-A scaling down in frequency of the resulting ARMA model in the same decimation factor is then performed to rescale the result.
+If significant correlation exists for large $\tau$-values, a decimation of $\rho(\tau)$ can be performed to reduce the number of significant lags prior to the parameter determination to keep $p+q$ low.
+A scaling down in frequency of the resulting ARMA model in the same decimation factor is then performed to bring the~result to the same scale.